2021 New England Patriots season: Week 11: at Atlanta Falcons

-The Patriots defense intercepted all three quarterbacks on the Falcons—Matt Ryan, Josh Rosen, and Feleipe Franks—as New England coasted to their 6th win over Atlanta since 2001 on Thursday Night Football, improving to 7–4.
+The Patriots defense intercepted all three quarterbacks on the Falcons—Matt Ryan, Josh Rosen, and Feleipe Franks—as New England coasted to their 8th win over Atlanta since 2001 on Thursday Night Football, improving to 7–4 (2-3 against the NFC).
 They would gain the AFC East division lead later in the week after the Buffalo Bills lost to the Indianapolis Colts.